What is Net-Effective Rent on New York Rental Listings?

 Many landlords and developers take out large loans and financing to purchase and develop their properties.

-Often this reason might come from financial obligations to investors or to banks, based on the amount of money they need in revenue.
+This reason might often come from financial obligations to investors or banks based on the money they need in revenue.

-Lenders often require that they report and keep a minimum rent roll, so it's important for landlords to report these high rents, even if there are a few give away months.
+Lenders often require that they report and keep a minimum rent roll, so landlords must report these high rents, even if a few months are given away.

 Posting Net-Effective Rent is a Good Way to Draw Interest

-Advertising the net-effective rent also, of course, allows the agent or the landlord to market the apartment for a lower price, attracting more interest.
+Advertising the net-effective rent also allows the agent or the landlord to market the apartment for a lower price, attracting more interest.

 This may make many feel as though the advertising is misleading.

-However, as long as the ad contains a disclaimer that the pricing is promotional, there is nothing really unethical about this practice.
+However, as long as the ad disclaims that the pricing is promotional, there is nothing unethical about this practice.

-Even if you don’t find out what the true rent is until after you see the apartment, the agent or landlord is in no way obligated to offer you the apartment for the lower price.
+Even if you don't find out what the actual rental is for the apartment, the agent or landlord is in no way obligated to offer you the apartment for a lower price.

-In some rare instances, a landlord may agree to the net-effective price.
+Occasionally, a landlord may agree to the net effective price.

 What to Expect from the Rental Process

-Knowing and understanding the rental process in New York will definitely give you a leg up and help you navigate the confusing waters of net-effective terms.
+Knowing and understanding the rental process in New York will give you a leg up and help you navigate the confusing waters of practical terms.

 First, find out what your credit score is.
-Without knowing if you have decent credit or not, you are walking into a rental situation blind.
+You are walking unthinkingly into a rental situation without knowing if you have decent credit.

-The brokerage or management will run your credit once you fill out an application, which usually comes with a fee attached.
+The brokerage or management will run your credit once you complete an application, usually with a fee attached.

-Many landlords these days use third-party services like On-Site, which directly require the renter to put in their personal identifiers, pay the fee directly to the third-party and run a credit report which gets sent to the landlord.
+Many landlords these days use third-party services like On-Site, which directly require the renter to put in their identifiers, pay the fee directly to the third party, and run a credit report that gets sent to the landlord.

 Hopefully, you are creditworthy of the apartment you want.
 If not, read up on how you can improve your credit score.

-Next, you will be asked to submit a whole slew of documentation proving you are income-worthy.
+Next, you will be asked to submit a slew of documentation proving you are income-worthy.

-This will usually include previous tax returns, bank statements, pay stubs from your employer, a letter from your employer stating your position, salary, and period of employment.
+This will usually include previous tax returns, bank statements, pay stubs from your employer, and a letter stating your position, salary, and period of employment.

 Some landlords might even ask for personal reference letters or a reference letter from your current landlord.